Jordansix/Password/README.md

 realized I had 2 of the ame password words so I changed it to setpassword and the other is left the same as password.

+Wrote the password text so I can actually show when we are done filling out the prompts.